dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-3 TMA-AMD.md

 [TODO]: Why do we have 6.1% for both `frontend_bound_bandwidth` AND `retiring_microcode`?
 Is there a specific relationship between those metrics?
 Did I describe it correctly in the text?

-The majority of cycles are stalled in the CPU backend (`backend_bound`), but only 1,7% of cycles are stalled waiting for memory accesses (`backend_bound_memory`).
+The majority of cycles are stalled in the CPU backend (`backend_bound`), but only 1.7% of cycles are stalled waiting for memory accesses (`backend_bound_memory`).
 So, we know that the benchmark is mostly limited by the computing capabilities of the machine.
 As you will know from Part 2 of this book, it could be related to either data flow dependencies or execution throughput of certain cryptographic operations.
 They are less frequent than traditional `ADD`, `SUB`, `CMP`, and other instructions and thus can be often executed only on a single execution unit.
 A large number of such operations may saturate the execution throughput of this particular unit.
 Further analysis should involve a closer look at the source code and generated assembly, checking execution port utilization, finding data dependencies, etc.; we will stop at this point.

 When it comes to Windows, at the time of writing, TMA methodology is only supported on server platforms (codename Genoa), and not on client systems (codename Raphael).
 TMA support was added in AMD uProf version 4.1, but only in the command line tool `AMDuProfPcm` tool which is part of AMD uProf installation.
 You can consult [@AMDUprofManual, Chapter 2.8 Pipeline Utilization] for more details on how to run the analysis.
 The graphical version of AMD uProf doesn't have the TMA analysis yet.

-[TODO]: does the 4.2 version of AMDuProfPcm work on client parts?

 [^1]: Crypto++ - [https://github.com/weidai11/cryptopp](https://github.com/weidai11/cryptopp)
 [^2]: uops.info - [https://uops.info/table.html](https://uops.info/table.html)